noir-lang/noir-bignum/README.md

 # noir-bignum

-An optimized big number library for Noir
+An optimized big number library for Noir.
+Requires noir version >= 0.32.
+For barretenberg backend requires bb version at least 0.46.1 (`bbup -v 0.46.1`)

 noir-bignum evaluates modular arithmetic for large integers of any length.